openenergymonitor/emonpi/userguide.md

 If you wish to change the variable and node names, units or any of the other properties, change them here and click 'save'.
 The new configuration will then appear on the Nodes page within 5 seconds.

-**EmonPi RFM69 Radio config**
+**emonPi RFM69 Radio config**

 Near the top of emonhub.conf there is a section labeled RFM2Pi, The first part of the settings here specify the serial port to which the emonpi shield is connect and its baud rate.
-The second part contains the radio group, frequency and baseid settings which can be changed if your radio module is an 868Mhz module or that you wish to run your radio network on a different group.
+The second part contains the radio group, frequency and base node ID settings which can be changed if your radio module is an 868Mhz module or that you wish to use a different network group.

     ### This interfacer manages the RFM2Pi module
     [[RFM2Pi]]